streamnative/function-mesh-website/docs/functions/package-function/package-function-python.md

           return input + '!'
     ```

-2. Apply the command to build the Python function image in the current directory.
+2. Run the following command to build the Python function image in the current directory.

     ```shell
     pack build python-exclamation-function:v1 \